ahujasid/ableton-mcp/README.md

 create new tools for the mcp-server to:

-navigate in the browser,
+navigate in the browser, ✅
-read devices status and parameters, adjust devices parameters, access the paths from the audio samples, load audio sample create automations, load vst
+read devices status and parameters, ✅ adjust devices parameters, ✅ access the paths from the audio samples, ✅ load audio sample ❌ create automations, ❌ load vst ❌

 Changelogs :

-Limitations

-While AbletonMCP is powerful, understanding its limitations will help you work more effectively and avoid frustration.
-These limitations exist because certain Ableton Live features require direct interaction with the software's user interface or file system.

 ## IMPLEMENTED FEATURES (v1.1.0)